Gibble-Nibble/WD-Seatwork-3/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-  In this project, I've compiled 5 Static and 5 Animated headers & footer designs in a website.
+  <p>In this project, I've compiled 5 Static and 5 Animated headers & footer designs in a website.</p>
   <a href="https://gibble-nibble.github.io/WD-Seatwork-3/">Click here to access the website</a>
 </div>